SaifRehman11/Statistical-Methods/README.md

 ### (e) Using bootstrap methods obtain the sampling distribution for Pr[Y > 35] under this model, and consequently give an estimate of the 95% confidence interval for this probability.

 *Here is the code to generate the bootstrap sampling distribution for Pr[Y>35].
 The **95% confidence interval is (0.9999030, 0.9999928) that the Pr[Y>35] for 1000 bootstrapped samples**.
-Ofcoarse the histogram shape and the confidence interval will vary because of RNG.
+Ofcoarse the histogram shape and the confidence interval will vary because of RNG*
 ```{r}
 > probBS = c()
 > dataYbar <- c()